 We are all just walking each other home.Ram Dass

 What does the labyrinth symbolize?

-A labyrinth can be seen as a metaphor for life.
-The path turns and it appears you’re going in the wrong way.
+A labyrinth can be seen as a metaphor for life for some.
+As the path turns, it appears you’re going in the wrong way.
 At times we walk slowly.
 At other times we feel called to walk more quickly.
 The labyrinth is a symbol of our journey into our inner self.
 The labyrinth itself is a meditative or spiritual practice.
 It meets people where they are and it does not require a specific religion or spiritual practice to walk.
 The path of the labyrinth is circuitous – one way in to the center and the same way out.

 Why do people walk the labyrinth?

 People walk the labyrinth for many different reasons including some of the following: spiritual insight, healing, anxiety and stress management, creativity, meditation, community building, peace building, a way to pray, walking meditation, focusing attention, etc.